EMFE2022/EMFE_DEMO/README.md

 $   self.m.control_gradient_con = ConstraintList(rule=self._control_gradient_con(self.m, self.ncp))
 $   self.m.noncollocation_point_error_con = ConstraintList(rule=self._noncollocation_point_error_con(self.m, self.ncp))
 # The optimized result in folder output/Lander/opt_EMFE_2023_04_26_14_22_38_template

+### TIPS ###
-# The initial value given here is the result of EMFE.
+# 1) In order to reduce the initial value sensitivity, the initial value given here is the result of EMFE, otherwise the solution process may require a complex iterative process (presented in item 3)
-# If the initial value of the EMFE result is used, step 1 may be redundant, but it can more intuitively show the effect of the moving finite element.
-Compared with initial data, the result becomes just like solving the problem formulated by Simultaneous Approach (no bang-bang structure and large non-collocation-point error) except the effection of control_gradient_con
+# 2) If the initial value of the EMFE result is used, step 1 may be redundant, but it can more intuitively show the effect of the moving finite element.
+Compared with initial data, the result becomes just like solving the problem formulated by Simultaneous Approach (no bang-bang structure and large non-collocation-point error) except the effection of control_gradient_con.
+In addition, even if the  mu_list[1] is not zero, the non-collocation-point error is basically not optimized due to the fixed length of the finite element
-# The result of the opt() function can be used as the initial value too, but due to initial value sensitivity, it may be necessary to add control_gradient_con and noncollocation_point_error_con gradually with mu_list[1]=0.
-When both control_gradient_con and noncollocation_point_error_con are added to the problem, set mu_list[1] to 1.
+# 3) The result of the opt() function can be used as the initial value too, but due to initial value sensitivity, it may be necessary to add control_gradient_con and noncollocation_point_error_con gradually with mu_list[1]=0 and load_MFE_data_flag = False.
 In the above iterative process, the result of the previous iteration needs to be used as the initial value of the next iteration.

 #################### STEP 2 ###########################
 # Then use the result of the problem just solved as the initial data to solve the complete EMFE problem